martinbogo/meshbbs/docs/getting-started/installation.md

 # Installation Guide

-This guide will walk you through installing and setting up MeshBBS on your system.
+This guide will walk you through installing and setting up meshbbs on your system.

 ## Prerequisites